archie-2006/archie-2006.github.io/_posts/2026-03-14-Dynamic-Sublists.md

 ### C. Email Command Interface
 I will implement new email commands (e.g., `-follow` and `-unfollow`).
 * Using the command parsing logic in `mailman.commands`, these will extract the user's `Address` and the target `Message-ID`.
-* The command runner will then pass these arguments to the `IThreadManager` (see mangaer interface in sqlalchemy) to update the DB state.
+* The command runner will then pass these arguments to the `IThreadManager` (see manager interface in sqlalchemy) to update the DB state.

 ### D. REST API Endpoints
 To allow HyperKitty (web frontend) to interact with this feature.
 This ensures people can subscribe to these threads via the web interface in addition to email cmds.